lexibank/tlopo/out/vol3/chapter4.md

    MM:   Ramoaaina     tat         'breadfruit seed'
    SES:  Gela          dui         'breadfruit seed'
    Mic:  Kosraean      kɔlɔ        'breadfruit seed'
-   Mic:  Carolinian    bwuxili     'edibl1e seeds from one variety of breadfruit'
+   Mic:  Carolinian    bʷuxili     'edibl1e seeds from one variety of breadfruit'
 ```

 The data given by [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 188) allow the reconstruction of PWOc _&ast;kalijo_ 'edible kernel of breadfruit segments', but no term with this meaning is reconstructable for POc.